 What is RSV—respiratory syncytial virus

 RSV—respiratory syncytial virus—is a common seasonal respiratory virus that many children get by the time they’re 2 years old.
 For most kids and adults, the virus causes a mild cold-like illness with symptoms such as a runny nose, coughing and sneezing.

-This is the first flu season since the start of the COVID-19 pandemic that guidelines such as social distancing and mask-wearing have been lifted.
+RSV was hard hitting last year.
+It was the first flu season since the start of the COVID-19 pandemic when guidelines such as social distancing and mask-wearing were lifted.
 Doctors say those guidelines not only helped prevent COVID-19, but other common respiratory illnesses, too.

-So, with most COVID-19 measures dropped, other respiratory illnesses are coming back.
+So, with most COVID-19 measures dropped, other respiratory illnesses were coming back.

 “This is not a surprise.
 We have been physically distancing, masking and avoiding super-spreader events.
-Birthday parties and play groups have been downsized,” Sten Vermund, M.D., professor of public health and pediatrics, Yale School of Public Health, said.
+Birthday parties and play groups have been downsized,” Sten Vermund, M.D., professor of public health and pediatrics, Yale School of Public Health, told New York Family last year.
 “We’re not exposed to the usual viruses that we get exposed to as a respiratory virus season.
 So, children and adults alike come into this virus season, which has started right about now, and we’re more vulnerable.”

 Vermund added that people have not had the infections they usually get.
 The partial immunity that may tide over year to year is not dramatic.
 Now, people are taking fewer precautions, such as going back to normal with social gatherings without masks.
 So naturally, viruses are going to circulate at a higher level.

 “One of the facts about the COVID time period was that flu and other respiratory viruses were at historic lows because of the precautions we were taking for COVID,” Vermund said.